jina-ai/inference-client/README.md

 blip2_embed = blip2_model.encode(text='hello jina')[0].embeddings
 ```

-Now it's time to use the models to perform some tasks.
+Now it's time to use the models to perform some tasks!
 We will use the Singapore Skyline with Merlion in the foreground as an example image for the rest of the examples.

 <p align="center">